I love grilling with charcoal vs. propane. The smoke, the smell, the taste— there’s nothing better than cooking with lumps of pure carbon.

 Although charcoal has a larger carbon footprint, propane (and other petroleum-based fuels) are non-renewable resources.
 When they’re removed from the environment, they’re gone forever.

-In the end, it really isn’t about charcoal vs. propane at all.
+In the end, it really isn’t about charcoal or propane at all

 The average charcoal grill emits about 11 lbs. of CO2 per hour.
 Sounds like a lot, right?
 Consider the CO2e (carbon dioxide equivalent) that is generated by the production and processing of just 4 pounds of the foods that typically land on our backyard grills: